-Dr. Ty Vernon is the Director of the Koegel Autism Center.
-His primary research interests lie in novel methods for measuring, understanding, and altering the social developmental trajectories of individuals with autism.
+Dr. Ty Vernon is the Director of the UCSB Koegel Autism Center.
+His primary research interests lie in novel methods for measuring, understanding, and altering the social developmental trajectories of individuals with autism and related conditions.
 He focuses on the development and evaluation of innovative social interventions, including early social engagement paradigms for toddlers and their parents and socialization programs and groups for school-aged children, adolescents, and adults with ASD.

 Dr. Vernon received his Ph.D. in Counseling, Clinical, and School Psychology (clinical emphasis) from the University of California, Santa Barbara in 2010.
 He completed his pre-doctoral internship and post-doctoral fellowship at the Yale Child Study Center (housed within Yale University’s School of Medicine).
 During his graduate and post-doctoral training, he acquired training in state-of-the-art autism intervention, assessment, and research methods from two world-renowned programs: UCSB’s Koegel Autism Center and the YCSC’s Autism Program.
 He is currently an Assistant Professor of Clinical Psychology within the Department of CCSP.

 Office: Koegel Autism Center 1146